Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 A property may be declared late-initialized if:

 - It has no custom getters, setters or delegation;
-- It is a member property;
+- It is a member or top-level property;
 - It is mutable;
-- It has declared non-nullable type.
+- It has declared non-nullable type which is also not one of built-in [integer][Built-in integer types] or [floating][Built-in floating point arithmetic types] types.

 ### Type alias